 💕 Our favourite: ESC Laboratoire - Mash Phytomash hydration and recovery

-A salt lick is a simple, affordable, yet highly useful addition to your horse's wellbeing.
-It doesn't replace a balanced diet or a well-thought-out supplementation plan, but it helps to maintain a good sodium intake and can contribute to the overall mineral balance.
+A salt lick is a simple, affordable and very useful addition to your horse's wellbeing.
+It doesn't replace a balanced diet or a well-planned supplementation programme, but it does help maintain a good sodium intake and can contribute to overall mineral balance.

-Always adapt your horse's intake to their real needs, taking into account their lifestyle, age, diet and level of activity.
+Always remember to adapt intake to your horse's actual needs, taking into account their lifestyle, age, diet and level of activity.

 Owning a horse also means dealing with the little everyday bumps and scrapes! 🙈 It's not always easy to know what to have on hand for every situation...
 So today, we've put together a handy list to...